ISIS claims deadly attack in Jordan

 - Ten people were killed in the attack on Karak Castle, a tourist destination

-(CNN)ISIS claimed responsibility Tuesday for an attack on a popular tourist attraction in Jordan over the weekend that left 10 people dead.
+(CNN)ISIS claimed responsibility Tuesday for an attack on a popular tourist attraction in Jordan over the weekend that killed 10 people.

 The statement from the terrorist group's media arm, Amaq, said four men carried out the attack.